 - COVID Symptom Tracker – citizen science from good academic groups.
 Your daily update of symptoms, or not.
 It will help map the UK epidemic.

 - Addenbrooke’s Charitable Trust: Your donation will aid the wellbeing of staff through this difficult time, provide vital equipment needed to support the Intensive Care Unit and much more.

 - Cambridge Foodbank

-- Donate Now to support the Junction.
-You can also become a member or buy a gift voucher.
+- Support Cambridge Junction (you can also become a member or buy a gift voucher)